PRIME MEMBER EXCLUSIVE | 3 Months Free Trial

 Narrated by: Jennifer Ikeda

-In Farewell to Manzanar, Jeanne Wakatsuki Houston recalls life at Manzanar through the eyes of the child she was.
+At age 37, Jeanne Wakatsuki Houston recalls life at Manzanar through the eyes of the child she was.
 She tells of her fear, confusion, and bewilderment as well as the dignity and great resourcefulness of people in oppressive and demeaning circumstances.
-Jeanne delivers a powerful first-person account that reveals her search for the meaning of Manzanar.
+Written with her husband, Jeanne delivers a powerful first-person account that reveals her search for the meaning of Manzanar.

 Farewell to Manzanar has become a staple of curriculum in schools and on campuses across the country.
-Named one of the twentieth century’s 100 best nonfiction books from west of the Rockies by the San Francisco Chronicle.
+Last year the San Francisco Chronicle named it one of the 20th century’s 100 best nonfiction books from west of the Rockies.

 Asian Americans Biographies Cultural Heritage History Literature & Fiction Multicultural Stories North America United States Japanese Internment